Papua New Guinea - Formalities

 See PNG Customs website for more information.

-There are also PNG diplomatic missions in Canberra, Brisbane, Suva, Vila, Honiara, Jakarta, Kuala Lumpur, Wellington, Manila, Washington, Tokyo, London, Paris, Berlin and Brussels.
+There is a PNG Embassy in Honiara where a visa takes 5 working days to obtain.
+There are also PNG diplomatic missions in Cains, Canberra, Brisbane, Suva, Vila, Honiara, Jakarta, Kuala Lumpur, Wellington, Manila, Washington, Tokyo, London, Paris, Berlin and Brussels.

 Firearms, including flareguns, are either detained until departure, or sealed on board.
 A week's notice of departure is required is firearms have to be returned.

 Prescribed medicines containing narcotics must be declared.
 One must have a prescription stating that these are necessary and being used under a doctor's direction.
 The medicines should be kept in the original containers.

 A cruise permit may be issued to the Master of the craft if Customs is satisfied the craft is transiting Papua New Guinea for non-commercial purposes.
 Cruise permits may be issued for the length of the Master's visa.
 Extension of the permit may be granted on application, provided you have an appropriate visa.

 If your visa allows you to reside in Papua New Guinea for a limited period you may be required to temporarily import a craft into Papua New Guinea.
 Temporary importation without paying Customs duty and tax is subject to: the vessel being exported within 12 months of arrival and a security in cash or an appropriate bank guarantee being provided equal to the duty and tax that would otherwise be payable.
 More information on the Customs website.

 Prohibited exports are: bird of paradise plumes, artefacts dated pre-1960 and stone objects, except stone axes.